Dreams, Loss, and Survival: A Review of To Have and Have not

 I loved how tenderly Hemingway drew out his relationship with his wife and contrasted that relationship with the rich couples who hang around in the bars he frequents.

 What’s hard to stomach is the terrible racism.
 How is it possible to have a protagonist who slights other people so badly?
 An alcoholic is a rummy, a black is a nigger, and don’t even get me started on his thoughts on Cubans and Chinese.
-It’s not just the name, it’s the way he stereotypes them like blacks are lazy, and Chinese cannot be trusted, and so on.
+It’s not just the name; it’s the way he stereotypes them like blacks are lazy, Chinese cannot be trusted, and so on.

 Still, I suppose that was par for the times?
 And who says a protagonist has to be likable anyway?

 I read this book as part of The Classics Club reading challenge.
-I’ve badly neglected my classic reading effort with this book being the first classic I read in 2014.
+I’ve badly neglected my classic reading effort, with this book being the first classic I read in 2014.
 Hopefully I do better in the second half of 2014.

-9 comments
+9 Comments

-1. Sheila DeChantal
+1. says: Sheila DeChantal

 I have never read him… but I am currently reading about him in Mrs. Hemmingway.
 It makes me want to read something of his so i can say I did 🙂

-2. FictionFan
+2. says: FictionFan

 I’m just about to tackle my first Hemingway – The Sun Also Rises – and have heard so much negativity about him recently, I’ve been very apprehensive.
 So it’s good to read a review from someone who really enjoys his work. 🙂

-3. bermudaonion(Kathy)
+3. says: bermudaonion(Kathy)

 Don’t tell anyone, but I’ve never even tried to read Hemingway.
 One of these days. . .

-4. Avada@ashscerebrations.com
+4. says: Avada@ashscerebrations.com

 I tried reading his best book “The old man and the sea” and did not understand the head and tail of the story. 🙂 I should give his other books a try, like this one sounds pretty okay to me.